SuusjeVG/SumSurfersAdventures/README.md

 ## MotiotrackingHandler.js

-Slowing down detection, using a webworker, and adding requestAnimationFrame.
+I slowed down the detection, used a webworker, and added requestAnimationFrame.

 ```javascript
 async predictWebcam() {